 The Consejo de Latinos Unidos (CDLU) secures medical care to individuals who are not healthy or wealthy enough for insurance or Obamacare.

-CDLU: A NATIONALLY RECOGNIZED PUBLIC CHARITY
+CDLU: A WORLD RECOGNIZED PUBLIC CHARITY

 The Wall Street Journal declared CDLU's successful efforts against overcharging hospitals "a big win."